rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/FoldTheme1.gif?raw=true" alt="FlexColorScheme" width="650"/>

-It might look and feel complicated, but it is actually only slightly more involved than the above example nr 5, that has almost all the same theming features and exactly the same themes as the Flexfold demo app.
+It might look and feel complicated, but it is actually only slightly more involved than the above example nr 5, that has almost all the same theming features, and the same themes as the Flexfold demo app.
 Go through the examples, and you will be ready to make cool interactively custom themed apps like this in no time.

 ## Tutorial

-In this tutorial we go through all the bundled examples and explain the `FlexColorScheme` relevant topics.
+In this tutorial we go through all the bundled examples and explain the used `FlexColorScheme` features in each example.
 For simplicity the example applications do not use any advanced state management solution.
 The key part for each example is always in the used stateful `MaterialApp`, where all the scheme setup for the themes are made.
 The rest of the content in the examples is just there to make a visual presentation of the resulting theme from the used